nickjoven/blog/public/big-o-notation.md

 ## Wrapping Up

 This should provide a good baseline for understanding what Big O is.
 Optimization will be ever-important in programming, and Big O allows us to talk about optimization patterns and pitfalls.
+Some of the examples may have seemed unrealistic in terms of human tasks, but computers and applications will deal with even large data sets.
 After a quick read-through of data structures, we can start implementing these principles while solving the dreaded LeetCode problems.
-Full disclosure, I only have about 60 problems solved (49% easy, 49% medium, 2% hard) so this won't be the BEST source for solving complex issues.
-But, if you ever want to teach someone, you only need to be one lesson ahead of them.
-If you maintain growth, you'll always have something to offer.

 &nbsp;